Ekryd/sortpom/README.md

 The plugin will not change how your Maven project is compiled  ([Exception](https://github.com/Ekryd/sortpom/wiki/Parameters-that-can-affect-your-build))

 ## News ##
-  * 2018-10-10: Eclipse users will not get 'Plugin execution not covered by lifecycle configuration' error anymore.
+  * 2018-10-10: Released version 2.10.0.
+Eclipse users will not get 'Plugin execution not covered by lifecycle configuration' error anymore.
 Thanks Andrea for your pull request!
-  * 2018-09-20: Updated the default order to match Maven xsd.
+  * 2018-09-20: Released version 2.9.0.
+Updated the default order to match Maven xsd.
 The parent element will get artifactId and groupId switched
   * 2017-04-02: Released version 2.8.0 that adds support to sort modules.
 Thanks Monica for your pull request!
   * 2017-03-29: Released version 2.7.0 that adds support to write to a separate violation file when verifying.
   * 2017-03-18: Released version 2.6.0 that adds support to force sorting if only line breaks differ.
 Thanks again Benoit Guerin for your pull requests!